web-infra-dev/rsbuild/README.md

 Rsbuild was formerly known as Modern.js Builder, and has now been rebranded.
 It has been decoupled from Modern.js to provide greater flexibility to meet the needs of community users.

+> This project is new and under active development.
+It will be available in November 2023.

 ## Features

 - 🚀 **Rspack Based**: Using Rspack to bring you the ultimate development experience.